wpmetabox/mb-relationships/readme.txt

 3. Database structure

 == Changelog ==

+= 1.12.0 - 2024-03-25 =
+- Add admin filter in the "edit" posts screen to filter posts by relationships.
+To enable this feature, please add `'admin_filter' => true` to a side of the relationship settings.
+Works only for posts.
+- Fix `API::each_connected()` not working

 = 1.11.3 - 2023-11-16 =
 - Add a config constant `MB_RELATIONSHIPS_DELETE_DATA` to delete plugin data when uninstalling (#74)